-Small bunch (around 20g) or mint, parsley and coriander, leaves picked and roughly torn
+Small bunch of mint, parsley and coriander (approx. 20g), leaves picked and roughly torn

-Zest of 1 lemon and half of it juiced
+Zest of 1 lemon and juice of half

-Now add the remaining ingredients and turn up the heat so that it simmers.
+- Now add the remaining ingredients and turn up the heat so that it simmers.
 Cover with the lid, reduce the heat to a gentle bubble and cook for 25 minutes.
-Check every now and again to make sure the heat isn’t too high and the onions are not sticking or burning.
+Check every now and again to make sure the heat is not too high and the onions are not sticking or burning.
 The onions should be soft and there should be some liquid left.
-Remove the lid and cook for another 2-3 minutes so that most of the liquid evaporates – it shouldn’t be too syrupy, nor too wet.
-Set aside till ready to use.
+Remove the lid and cook for another 2-3 minutes so that most of the liquid evaporates – it should not be too syrupy, nor too wet.
+Set aside until ready to use.

-Place a large pan of salted water on a high heat.
-Whilst waiting for this to boil, place the couscous in a bowl, season with a good few pinches of salt and stir through the olive oil so that it coats the grains.
+- Place a large pan of salted water on a high heat.
+While waiting for this to boil, place the Couscous in a bowl, season with a good few pinches of salt and stir through the Olive Oil so that it coats the grains.
 Pour over the boiling water then cover with a lid and set a timer for 5 minutes.
-Take the lid off and use a fork to break up the couscous into individual grains and set aside
+Take the lid off and use a fork to break up the Couscous into individual grains and set aside.

-After the beans have cooked, add the carrots and cook at a gently boil for 10-12 minutes, then drain and allow to cool.
-When cool enough to handle, trim the top of the carrot off then cut into bit sized chunks.
+- After the beans have cooked, add the carrots and cook at a gently boil for 10-12 minutes, then drain and allow to cool.
+When cool enough to handle, trim the top of the carrot off then cut into bite-sized chunks.

-When the carrots are cooking, place a frying pan on a medium to high heat and add the coriander and cumin seeds.
+- When the carrots are cooking, place a frying pan on a medium to high heat and add the coriander and cumin seeds.
 Cook for 1-2 minutes or until they smell fragrant.
 Tip into a bowl then return the pan to the heat and reduce the heat to medium.
-Add the nuts and seeds and toast for around 5-8 minutes, or until they are beginning to colour and crisp.
-Remove from the heat.
-Roughly crush the spices with a pestle and mortar or by with the flat part of a knife on a chopping board.
+Add the nuts and seeds and toast for around 5-8 minutes, or until they are beginning to colour and crisp, then remove from the heat.
+Roughly crush the spices with a pestle and mortar or with the flat part of a knife on a chopping board.
 Return to the bowl and mix with the nuts.